Kazimierz Żorawski: Biography

 In 1920, Żorawski was elected to the Warsaw Society of Science and Letters, and from 1926 to 1931, served as its president.
 To honor his services, the Society struck a commemorative medal (see picture) in 1931.
 At the same time, he became an active member of the Warsaw Technical Academy of Science, and in 1926, a full professor of mathematics at the University of Warsaw.
 He was a Polish delegate for the International Committee on Intellectual Cooperation which was formally established in January 1922 (Marie Curie was a prominent member of this organization).

 Żorawski announced his retirement in 1935 after 46 years devoted to professorship.
 Upon his retirement, the University of Warsaw conferred upon him the title of Professor Emeritus in mathematics and natural science.

-Both before World War II and during the Nazi occupation of Poland, Professor Żorawski worked on analytical geometry, primarily in the area of first- and second-degree plane figures and differential properties of real andicomplex plane figures.
+Both before World War II and during the Nazi occupation of Poland, Professor Żorawski worked on analytical geometry, primarily in the area of first- and second-degree plane figures and differential properties of real and complex plane figures.
 His work was three-quarters completed when the Warsaw Uprising occurred. Żorawski, like tens of thousands of Warsaw residents, was expelled from the capital and sent to Pruszków.
 His apartment, which contained all of his property, including many of his scientific papers, was destroyed by fire.

 Upon his release from the camp of Pruszków along with a group of other scientists, Zorawski took refuge in Nieborów, staying at the home of the Radziwill family.
 After the Red Army occupied Poland, Żorawski returned to a destroyed Warsaw and lived for a time with his daughter Leokadia Paprocka.
 Shortly thereafter, the Ministry for Education gave him a small bedroom with a kitchen at the Students House at the Narutowicz Square in Warsaw, one of the few buildings not destroyed by the Germans during the war.
 There he rewrote the nearly two-thirds (2650 pages) of his work that had been destroyed during the Warsaw Uprising.

 In 1952, Żorawski was named a full member of the Polish Academy of Sciences.
 He was also decorated with the Commander's Cross of the Order of Polonia Restituta and the Gold Cross of Merit.